What We Do

-The WiSci Girls STEAM Camp brings together girls from across the African continent and the U.S. to explore the STEAM fields and access mentorship opportunities and leadership training.
+The WiSci Girls STEAM Camp brings together girls from around the world and the U.S. to explore the STEAM fields and access mentorship opportunities and leadership training.

 Women in Science (WiSci) Girls STEAM (Science, Technology, Engineering, Art & Design, and Mathematics) Camp is a private public partnership (PPP) between the U.S. Department of State’s Secretary’s Office of Global Partnerships, UN Foundation’s Girl Up Initiative, Intel Corporation, and Google.
-In 2018, the camp will bring approximately 100 high school girls from Ethiopia, Kenya, Namibia, eSwatini, and the U.S. together for 13 days in Namibia.
+In 2019, the camp will bring high school girls from Ethiopia and the U.S. together for 13 days in Ethiopia.

-During the camp, participants will engage in an intensive STEAM curriculum administered by experts from Intel and Google, as well as other leaders in the STEAM fields.
-The camp will focus on developing their leadership potential and exploring the use of technology to create a safer, more secure world.
+During WiSci camp, participants engage in an intensive STEAM curriculum administered by experts from partners such as Google, Intel, NASA and American Society for Microbiology.
+WiSci campers focus on developing their leadership potential and exploring the use of technology to create a safer, more secure world.